 - Run the Executable Windows installer

 We can choose the version of Python we wish to install.
-It is recommended to install the latest version of Python, which is 3.8.2 at the time of writing this article.
+It is recommended to install the latest Python version, which is 3.8.2 when writing this article.

 - Open the official Python website in the web browser.
 Then Navigate to the Downloads tab for Windows.